 - To log the outcome of the test execution.
 A test log is the status of the test case (pass/fail).

-- To Compare actual results with expected result.
+- To compare actual results with expected results.

 4) Evaluating Exit criteria and Reporting